Photobook Community Meta-list 2025

 George Slade is a writer, curator, historian, and consultant on artistic and photographic matters.

-Blind is a bilingual, French and English online magazine that publishes daily photography news from around the world.
+Blind Magazine is a bilingual online magazine, published in French and English, that publishes daily photography news from around the world.

 William Myers is a photographer who writes on photography for the Wall Street Journal.